Skip to main content

 Drink bottled water in rural areas

-In Nuku'alofa tap water is generally safe, but bottled water is recommended in rural areas and outer islands.
-Most resorts and hotels have filtered water systems.
+Tap water in Nuku'alofa is generally safe to drink, but stick to bottled water in rural areas and on the outer islands.
+Most resorts and hotels run filtered water systems.

 MEDIUM